 This recipe for guacamole has just four ingredients but still packs a punch in flavor.
 Creamy rich avocado with a pop of tart, fresh lime juice makes for the perfect dip or taco topping that is ready in less than 10 minutes!
 No chopping is required in this easy recipe.

 This guacamole is just the right topping for my Spiced Chicken Tacos with Plum Salsa.
 Be sure to check out my full collection of gluten-free appetizers and snacks, including my ever popular baked gluten-free corn dog bites, gluten-free chex mix, gluten-free tartlets and my vegetable spring rolls with peanut sauce.
+For a healthy dip with just a few ingredients try my healthy sautéed shredded zucchini dip that is surprisingly sweet and creamy.

 Ripe avocados – How do you tell if an avocado is ripe?
 First it should be soft but not mushy.
 Be sure that the skin is not pulling away from the flesh inside.
 You’ll feel it right away when you pick it up.
 This indicates that the avo is overripe and likely brown inside.
 If there is little bit of stem left over on top, pop it off.
 If it shows bright green underneath then your avocado is good to go.